ThomasSt0rm/VNI/Docs/StepsTaken.md

 Technically the infrastructure part of this task is done.
 To actually build the whole infrastructure, you need to run main playbook.
 It will bring you:
+1. VPC with network settings
-1. LDAP server from the AMI with all LDAP settings
+2. LDAP server from the AMI with all LDAP settings
-2. Bastion host with LDAP settings
+3. Bastion host with LDAP settings
-3. ECS cluster with LDAP settings
+4. ECS cluster with LDAP settings

 That's the core infrastructure to help VNI to accomplish it's mission in Germany.
-For the demo purposes i'm going to create some repos and pipeline in AWS.
+For the demo purposes I'm going to create some repos and pipeline in AWS.